cppcoreguidelines-pro-type-member-init¶

-The check flags user-defined constructor definitions that do not initialize all fields that would be left in an undefined state by default construction, e.g. builtins, pointers and record types without user-provided default constructors containing at least one such type.
+The check flags user-provided constructor definitions that do not initialize all fields that would be left in an undefined state by default construction, e.g. builtins, pointers and record types without user-provided default constructors containing at least one such type.
 If these fields aren’t initialized, the constructor will leave some of the memory in an undefined state.

 For C++11 it suggests fixes to add in-class field initializers.
 For older versions it inserts the field initializers into the constructor initializer list.
 It will also initialize any direct base classes that need to be zeroed in the constructor initializer list.